Fei-D20/D20_2nd_semester_final_exam_project/Document/Requirement/CASE_Author_idea_generation_tool_Story_line_tool.md

 > ## Author idea generation tool/ Story line tool.
 >
 > ​	Many authors begin new work by collecting
-> ==small notes, which are written on Post-its or event-cards==.
+> ==small notes, which are written on Post-its or doEvent-cards==.
-> ==On each event-card, individual words are noted==,
+> ==On each doEvent-card, individual words are noted==,
-> just so that the author can remember the given event.
-The notes on the event-cards are saved and will eventually
+> just so that the author can remember the given doEvent.
+The notes on the doEvent-cards are saved and will eventually
 > ==be used later in a story==.
 >
 > ​	When the author